ilknurbas/ai-intern-task/README.md

 - **Execution Time (ms):** Measures how long each model takes to process the queries in the test set and determine the intent.

-- **Routing Accuracy (%):** Indicates how often the model correctly identifies the query intent (FAQ vs Order Status) and routes it to the appropriate agent.
+- **Routing Accuracy (%):** Indicates the percentage of queries where the model correctly identifies the intent.

 - **Cost per 1M tokens (USD):** Represents the combined cost of processing 1 million tokens with the model.